jackson-family/accio/content/2010/08/2010-08-29-sprinkler-park-and-friends.md

 [g]: {static}/images/2010-08-24-sprinkler-park-07.jpg

 Emily is still cool.
-Jillian and Aly have their own little thing going on. illian is hogging all of the snacks and not sharing with *anyone*.
+Jillian and Aly have their own little thing going on.
+Jillian is hogging all of the snacks and not sharing with *anyone*.

 Thanks to all the girls for a fun morning!